Recent Tax Changes

 Curbs

-The collective value of these components for a residential real estate asset can equal 20% to 40% of the Total Cost of the asset.
-To access these tax savings, prior to or post-closing, a study called a “Cost Segregation Analysis” is conducted by an accredited accounting firm to categorize and value each system eligible for Bonus Depreciation.
+The collective value of these items for a multifamily asset can equal 20%-40% of the Total Cost of the asset.
+Prior to or post-closing, a “Cost Segregation Analysis” is conducted by an accredited accounting firm to categorize and value each component and system eligible for Bonus Depreciation.
+The results of this study are used to calculate the actual deductions.

 Note that normal straight-line depreciation is still allowed in addition to the accelerated Year One Bonus Depreciation (hence the term “Bonus”).